Xilinx/Vitis_Libraries/quantitative_finance/docs/src/guide_L1/covariance/covariance.rst

 Overview
 ========

 In probability theory and statistics, a covariance matrix, (aka, variance-covariance matrix) is a :math: `N\times N` square matrix that contains the variances and covariances associated with N observed variables.
 The diagonal elements of the matrix contain the variances of the variables, and the off-diagonal elements contain the covariances between all possible pairs of variables.
-At the same time, in order to solve an ill-posed problem or to prevent overfitting, there are four ways to regularize the covariance matrix, including hard-thresholding. soft-thresholding, banding, and tapering.
+At the same time, to solve an ill-posed problem or to prevent overfitting.
+There are four ways to regularize the covariance matrix, including hard-thresholding. soft-thresholding, banding, and tapering.

 Algorithm
 =========